trilobit-gmbh/contao-unsplash-bundle/README.md

 Install the extension via composer: [trilobit-gmbh/contao-unsplash-bundle](https://packagist.org/packages/trilobit-gmbh/contao-unsplash-bundle).

-And add the following code (with the API-Key from the Pexels Website) to the config.yml of your project.
+And add the following code (with the API-Key from the Unsplash Website) to the config.yml of your project.

     contao:
       localconfig: